jdcloudcom/en/documentation/Elastic-Compute/JCS-for-Kubernetes/Best-Practices/Volumes/Cloud-File-Service/Create-PV-Dynamically.md

 metadata:
   name: auto-cfs-storage
 provisioner: Definitions in jdcloud-cfs        #nfs-client-provisioner deployment env must be kept consistent with PROVISIONER_NAME
+mountOptions:
+  - vers=4
+  - noresvport
 parameters:
+  mountOptions: "vers=4,noresvport"
   archiveOnDelete: "When false"          #archiveOnDelete is defined as false, please delete the directory corresponding to NFS Server but is kept if it is defined as true;
 ```

+Remark: CFS currently does not support flock.
+If the application needs flock support, please open ticket for separate enabling

 * Create Storage Class by using Yaml files: